 Instructions

-- In a large skillet, sauté the onions in 1 Tablespoon of the sun dried tomato oil until translucent.
-Add the garlic and cook a minute more.
-Add more sun dried oil or regular olive oil if necessary.
-Add the tomato puree and cook another minute.
-Add the mascarpone.
+- In a large skillet, sauté the onions in 1 tablespoon of the sun-dried tomato oil until translucent.
+Add the minced garlic and cook for an additional minute.
+Add more sun-dried tomato oil or regular olive oil if needed.
+Stir in the tomato puree and cook for one more minute.
+Finally, add the mascarpone cheese.

-- Transfer to the food processor and puree until smooth.
-Return the mixture to the pan and scoop out ½ cup pasta water.
-Whisk or stir, adding another ½ cup once it is incorporated.
-Continue to thin out by ¼ cup increments to your desired consistency.
+- Transfer the mixture back to the food processor and puree until smooth.
+Return it to the skillet and scoop out ½ cup of pasta water.
+Whisk or stir, adding another ½ cup once it is fully incorporated.
+Continue to thin out the sauce to your desired consistency by adding ¼ cup increments of pasta water.

-- Serve with fresh parsley and extra shaved Parmesan cheese.
+- Serve the creamy rigatoni with a sprinkle of fresh parsley and extra shaved Parmesan cheese for a delightful finishing touch.

 WHAT TO SERVE WITH THIS: